 Our Grass-Fed, hormone free, unflavored, 100% pure, non-GMO, undenatured Whey Protein Isolate delivers the crucial amino acids for supporting cellular repair, growth, and glutathione production.
-Our Whey Isolate is cold processed from raw milk so it only gets pasteurized one time at the end of the production process.
+Our Whey Isolate is cold processed from raw milk so it only gets pasteurized (at 161° F for 15 seconds) one time at the end of the production process.
 This gives it a far superior amino-acid profile compared to most whey proteins, which are pasteurized twice.

 Our 90% Whey Protein Isolate powder is undenatured and very high in whey protein fractions, including immunoglobulin, lactoferrin and glycomacropeptides.
 This is the purest form of Whey Protein Isolate on the market because we haven't added anything to it resulting in a very clean tasting Whey Isolate that mixes easily.
 The lack of distinct flavor makes it great for people who dislike the taste of typical protein powders.

 Several components of whey, including the immunoglobulins, lactoferrin, lactoferricin, sphingolipids, lactoperoxidase, and glycomacropeptides, may possibly inhibit the growth of a wide range of bacteria, fungi, yeast, and protozoa.